SUSE/ha-sap-terraform-deployments/doc/saptune.md

 # Saptune deployment configuration

-You can tune your hana or netweaver nodes with saptune during the deployment phase.
+You can tune your hana or S/4HANA and NetWeaver nodes with saptune during the deployment phase.

 Currently we support following features: